SatoDevs/ItemES/README.md

 # ItemECS
-Experimental ECS for game item modularity kind of an ECS, kind of not
+Experimental Entity System for game item modularity kind of an ECS, kind of not

 This system allows you to create any kind of property (behavior/functionnality) and add them to items.